Searching Stochastic Gravitational Wave Background Landscape Across Frequency Bands: Results

 We also provide $95\%$ projected sensitivities of future detectors, such as LISA and CE.
 Combining the NANOGrav fit with future reaches yields particularly interesting conclusions.
 For Scenario 1, LISA sensitivity (purple) covers almost entirely the best-fit region in the $H_\text{re}$-$\sigma$ plane of \cref{fig:1a}.
 Thus, LISA mission can decisively test the string-wall interpretation, because the best-fit spectrum of Scenario 1 (blue curve and band of \cref{fig:1b}) has UV tails within LISA's sensitivity.
 CE (orange) carves a smaller best-fit region, but Benchmark Point (BP) 1 of \cref{fig:1a,fig:1b} illustrates a parameter combination with a CE-detectable signal.
 While the CE sensitivity seems irrelevant for NANOGrav, a joint signal in LISA and CE implies that $H_\text{re} \gtrsim \SI{E-20}{\GeV}$ as shown in \cref{fig:1a}.
 Thus, complementary GW searches across frequency bands are essential.
 If LISA observes a partially flat spectrum (BP2 of \cref{fig:1a,fig:1b}), then the gauge-string interpretation with $v_2 \gtrsim \SI{E11}{\GeV}$ is strongly favored as the $H_\text{re}$-$v_2$ plot of \cref{fig:1a} shows.

 For Scenario 2, LISA probes only part of NANOGrav's fits.
 Some NANOGrav-fitting signal even evades LISA's sensitivity (BP1 of \cref{fig:2a,fig:2b}).
 Because $v_2$ controls the UV knee (\cref{eq:scn2_main1}), LISA and NANOGrav may jointly map the peak frequency, peak amplitude, and knee frequency, thus determining all three model parameters and inferring the string tension even without detecting the string component.
 CE measurement is also beneficial because it is less likely for NANOGrav fits to be observed by CE in Scenario 2 than in Scenario 1 (comparing \cref{fig:1b} with \cref{fig:2b}).
 Thus, a positive CE detection favors Scenario 1 over Scenario 2.
+Lastly, it is worth commenting that our NANOGrav best-fit region peaks in the microhertz range, a frequency band under active research.
+Proposals using interferometry, photometric surveys, satellite and lunar laser ranging, fast radio burst timing, orbiter Doppler tracking, \textit{etc.}, show potential of probing SGWB in this frequency band despite its challenge \cite{Sesana:2019vho, Wang:2020pmf, Blas:2021mqw, Caliskan:2023cqm, Zwick:2024hag, Fedderke:2021kuy, Lu:2024yuo, Foster:2025nzf}.

 Even if the NANOGrav signal has another origin, these models predict broad, correlated features across frequencies, calling for multi-band GW detection.
 For instance, BP3s of both Scenario 1 and 2 show how a correlated signal shows up in LISA-CE joint detection.
 LISA distinguishes the two scenarios by detecting a flat IR part against a roll-off.
 CE, then, can potentially observe the UV knee if Scenario 2 is realized, thereby determining $v_2$ synergistically.
 A positive detection in one detector accompanied with a null detection in the other is also informing as illustrated by BP2 and BP4 of \cref{fig:2a,fig:2b}.
 BP2's peak and knee can be resolved by LISA, allowing all three model parameters to be fitted.
 Then, the negative detection in CE corroborates the string-wall interpretation of the GW signal.
 If CE observes another peak after foreground subtraction, then the naive model considered here does not explain the SGWB, although simple adjustments to the model, such as adding additional defects, may accommodate it.
 BP4 illustrates a case when CE makes an observation while LISA remains silent.
 Because fewer spectral features can be identified by CE for BP4, determining the precise model parameters is challenging.
 Nonetheless, a high $H_\text{re}$ and $\sigma$ is preferred as \cref{fig:2a} shows, which cannot be inferred without LISA's null detection.